Jared Kushner Still Has No Permanent Security Clearance Even As White House Grapples With Abuse Allegations

 — Ryan Grim (@ryangrim) February 7, 2018

-Now that the lack of oversight on the part of senior members of the White House has once again led to an embarrassing situation, eyes have now turned on Jared Kushner, who has previously been panned for being instrumental in firing of former FBI Director, James Comey, as reported by CNBC.
+Now that the lack of oversight on the part of senior members of the White House has once again led to an embarrassing situation, eyes have now turned on Jared Kushner, who has previously been panned for being instrumental in the firing of former FBI Director James Comey, as reported by CNBC.
 Other reports have also suggested that Kushner has been responsible for funneling millions in Russian money into American social media sites through Yuri Milner, who is perceived to have done so on the orders of the Kremlin.

 But perhaps what has increased the scrutiny more than anything else on Kushner is the fact that he has never been upfront about his extensive foreign ties.
 The senior White House adviser has amended his security clearance form multiple times as and when his connections have come to light, leading many observers to believe that he has something to hide.

-Only time will tell if Jared Kushner has not been granted a permanent security clearance by the FBI because they have something on him, but the mere fact that it is taking them so long must be worrying for a White House already beset with so many problems.
+Only time will tell if Jared Kushner has not been granted a permanent security clearance by the FBI because they have something on him, but the mere fact that it is taking them so long must be worrying for a White House already dealing with so many reported problems.